Apostolo Zeno

-Apostolo Zeno (11 December 1668 in Venice – 11 November 1750 in Venice) was a Venetian poet, librettist, journalist, and man of letters.
+Apostolo Zeno (11 December 1668 – 11 November 1750) was a Venetian poet, dramatist and scholar, known for his contributions to the development of opera seria and his role in the early eighteenth-century Italian literary scene.

 Early life

 Apostolo Zeno was born in Venice to a colonial branch of the Zeno family, an ancient Venetian patrician family.
 His family had been transplanted from Venice to the Kingdom of Candia in the 13th century in order to maintain Venetian order and suppress any rebellious subjects.
 Following the assault on the island by the Ottoman Empire, the remaining members of his family returned to Venice.
-Upon return they were not readmitted to the patrician class, but were only able to obtain status as ordinary citizens.
+Upon return, they were not readmitted to the patrician class, but were only able to obtain status as ordinary citizens.
 His father was Pietro Zeno, a doctor of medicine, and his mother, Caterina Sevasto, belonged to an illustrious and powerful family from Candia, Crete.
 Having lost his father at an early age, he was left to the care of his mother, who remarried to Venetian senator Pier Antonio Cornaro.
 His education was entrusted to the Somaschi Fathers.

-He was in 1691 among the founders of the Accademia degli Animosi.
+Zeno was in 1691 among the founders of the Accademia degli Animosi.
 In 1695, he composed his first libretto, Gli inganni felici, which obtained great success, making him a fashionable librettist.
+He earned the praise of the crowds of Venetian and foreign visitors who heard his dramas performed during carnival at the theatres of San Cassian and San Giovanni Grisostomo.
+His compositions were all greeted with repeat performances all over Italy.
 From 1705, he worked with Pietro Pariati, keeping the theatrical scenes for himself and leaving to Pariati the composition of the libretti.

+In 1718, Zeno was called to Vienna to serve as the poet laureate for the Habsburg court.
+He remained in Vienna until 1729, at which point he was replaced by Pietro Metastasio.
+After his return to Venice, he dedicated himself to works of erudition and to numismatics.
+In his later years, he published several important scholarly works, most notably the Dissertazioni vossiane, additions and corrections to Gerardus Vossius' De historicis latinis.
+Zeno died in Venice on 11 November 1750.
+His Annotazioni to Giusto Fontanini's Biblioteca dell'eloquenza italiana were published posthumously in 1753.
+Zeno's rich library was bequeathed to the Dominicans of the Gesuati on the Zattere in Venice, and on the suppression of that monastery in 1810, it passed to the Biblioteca Marciana.